hasura/learn-graphql/tutorials/mobile/react-native-apollo/tutorial-site/content/update-delete-mutations/4-remove-todos-integration.md

 ---
 title: "Remove todos - Integration"
-metaTitle: "Apollo Mutation Component for GraphQL mutation delete | GraphQL React Native Apollo Tutorial"
+metaTitle: "Apollo useMutation hook for GraphQL mutation delete | GraphQL React Native Apollo Tutorial"
-metaDescription: "We will use the Apollo Mutation component from react-apollo with variables as an example to delete existing data and update cache automatically"
+metaDescription: "We will use the Apollo useMutation hook with variables as an example to delete existing data and update cache automatically"
 ---

 import GithubLink from "../../src/GithubLink.js";